Interdisciplinary Engineering (PhD)

-The Ph.D. in Interdisciplinary Engineering promotes a research-based curriculum.
-A minimum number of core courses will be required of all students in the program, with additional coursework directed by the student’s graduate research committee based on the student’s area of interest.
-Committee members must be selected from at least two different disciplines (with a minimum of 2 faculty from the School of Engineering), and the planned curriculum must result in cross-training in two or more disciplines, which is defined as courses offered outside the School of Engineering.
+The IE PhD promotes a research-based curriculum with a set of core courses required of all students in the program.
+Additional coursework is directed by the student's graduate research committee based on the student's area of interest.
+The planned curriculum must result in training in two or more disciplines, which is defined as courses offered outside the School of Engineering.

-All students in the IE program must complete the following core courses:
+All students in the IE PhD program must complete the following core courses:

 |Journal Club - 4 enrollments of 1 hour each